This Day In Writing History

 He became a voracious reader, delving into the works of Cervantes, Turgenev, Goncharov, Schopenhauer, and others.
 He also wrote his first play, a comic drama called Fatherless.
 He had many love affairs, including one with his teacher's wife.

 In 1879, Chekhov completed his primary education, rejoined his family, and enrolled in medical school at Moscow University.
-He obtained his medical degree and became a doctor, but made little money as a physician, treating mostly poor people for free.
+Five years later, he obtained his medical degree and became a doctor.
+He made little money as a physician, treating mostly poor people for free.

 Not long after he began his practice, he started coughing up blood.
 By 1886, the attacks worsened, but he wouldn't admit to his family and friends that he had tuberculosis.

 Chekhov returned to writing, and wrote prolifically, publishing many short stories in weekly newspapers and magazines, which earned him enough money to move his impoverished family into better housing.